jerrylee1697/HackUCI19/pages/Jax(Google).md

 dicts freely: JAX doesn't even see them.
 Using `np.dot(A, B)` rather than `A.dot(B)` is required for automatic differentiation when `A` is a raw ndarray.

-For compiling your own functions with `jit` there are a few more requirements.
-Because `jit` aims to specialize Python functions only on shapes and dtypes during tracing, rather than on concrete values, Python control flow that depends on concrete values won’t be able to execute and will instead raise an error.
-If you want compiled control flow, use structured control flow primitives like lax.cond and lax.while.
-Some indexing features, like slice-based indexing `A[i:i+5]` for argument-dependent `i`, or boolean-based indexing `A[bool_ind]` for argument-dependent `bool_ind`, produce abstract values of unknown shape and are thus unsupported in `jit` functions.

 In general, JAX is intended to be used with a functional style of Python programming.
 Functions passed to transformations like `grad` and `jit` are